scarletstudio/transithealth/docs/pages/setup.md

 dir
 ```

+## Set Up on Cloud9

+To set up TransitHealth on Cloud9, a cloud-based development environment, [follow this guide](cloud9.md).

+To set up TransitHealth on your own machine, continue following this guide.

 ## 1. Clone Repository

 The code for this project is hosted on GitHub.
 If you do not have a GitHub account, visit [the website](https://github.com) to create one.